paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 **(c) Authority of the Secretary of State**

-(1) **In general** — Notwithstanding subsection (b) of this section, the Secretary of State may direct a consular officer to refuse a visa to an alien if the Secretary of State deems such refusal necessary or advisable in the foreign policy or security interests of the United States.
+(1) **In general** — Notwithstanding subsection (b), the Secretary of State may direct a consular officer to refuse a visa to an alien if the Secretary of State deems such refusal necessary or advisable in the foreign policy or security interests of the United States.

 (2) **Construction regarding authority** — Nothing in this section, consistent with the Secretary of Homeland Security’s authority to refuse visas in accordance with law, shall be construed as affecting the authorities of the Secretary of State under the following provisions of law: